What is pole fitness, and where did it come from?

 Can men take pole classes?

 Yes.
-Men can participate in pole dance classes and appointments at our studio, too!
+Men can participate in pole dance classes and appointments at our studio.
+All genders are welcome here!

 Do I need to sign up in advance?

 Yes.
 To prepare for your visit, all classes and appointments must be booked in advance; no walk-ins.